The Keeler Tavern – 171 King Street East – Colborne

 History or Associative Value

-Keeler Tavern was built about 1821 by “Old Joe” Keeler, the original United Empire Loyalist who landed in Old Cat Hollow in 1795, and his son.
+Keeler Tavern was built circa 1820 by “Old Joe” Keeler, the original United Empire Loyalist who landed in Old Cat Hollow in 1795, and his son.
 The Inn stands on the York-Kingston Road (now Hwy.
 2).
 “The Corners” as Colborne was then known, was one of the stage coach stops for travelers who, due to weather, road conditions and the stamina of carriage horses, could only travel 10 miles a day.
 This explains why the towns and villages along this route from Kingston to Toronto are about 10 miles apart.

 Additional Historical and Genealogical Information